rcasal/gcp_vision_api_pipelines/README.md

 ## Contributing

-Contributions to the `gcp-vision-api-analysis-pipelines` repository are welcome!
-If you find any issues, have suggestions, or would like to contribute enhancements, please feel free to open issues and pull requests in this repository.
-Make sure to follow the existing code style and conventions when contributing.
+Contributions to the `gcp-vision-api-pipelines` repository are welcome!
+If you have any questions or need support with using this repository, please feel free to open an issue in this repository or contact the Buenos Aires Data Science Team.
+We are here to help and provide assistance with any inquiries you may have.